-The most popular policies chosen by the public require government to take an active approach, leading a well-planned and orderly transition.
+The most popular policies chosen by the public require the government to take an active role in leading and managing a well-planned and orderly shift to a low carbon economy rather leaving it up to markets, taxation and regulation to reduce emissions and meet climate targets.
 Crucially, they are supported by public willingness to shoulder the required costs, provided those on lower incomes are protected.
 The policies in the package attracted between 77% and 94% support.
 All regions, income bands, supporters of different political parties and age groups converged on the same list and there was only limited variation in the levels of support for different policies from different demographic groups.